 When you line them up on the inside of your tent, they will make sure that the heat doesn’t get outside.
 Unlike heaters, thermal blankets generate heat from your body heat.
-They reflect back 80 percent of your body heat back to you by working as an insulator between your body and the tent.
+They reflect 80 per cent of your body heat to you by working as an insulator between your body and the tent.

 5. Heat your sleeping bag with chemical heat packs